souyang/search-buddy/README.md

 # Search Buddy
-A Simple Extension for VSCode to search code easily in Google, Github and Stackoverflow
+Extension for VSCode to search selected text easily in Google, Github, Stackoverflow, DuckDuckGo!

 ## What it does:
 Ever been puzzled by a function, library, or need code examples?
 Just select the name or keyword and instantly search in your web browser without typing or copying!